-Upon further discussion with the Secretariat it was noted that lack of uniformity with these reports is also an issue, making it time consuming to compile the annual compilation tables provided to
+Upon further discussion with the Secretariat it was noted that lack of uniformity with these reports is also an issue, making it time consuming to compile the annual compilation tables provided to Contracting Parties.

-Contracting Parties.
 It was also noted that corrections to individual reports must be handled on an individual basis, further complicating the compilation of annual information to assess compliance.
-Finally, one of the Contracting Parties noted that malformed reports, such as COE and COX reports.
-These malformed reports cannot be processed, and, therefore, cannot be forwarded to the systems that provide information to patrol platforms on a real-time basis impacting monitoring and surveillance activities.
+Finally, one of the Contracting Parties highlighted problems caused by "malformed" VMS reports, such as COE and COX reports.
+These "malformed" (or erroneous) reports cannot be processed, and, therefore, cannot be forwarded to the systems that provide information to patrol platforms on a real-time basis impacting monitoring and surveillance activities.
+As a result, the Secretariat proved a presentation at the 2010 STACTIC Intersessional Meeting to help explain the potential causes of "malformed" reports and how they are excluded from the data used to prepare the annual compliance review.
+Potential causes include technical issues at the Contracting Party level (e.g., duplicates, mistyped hail reports, etc.) and lack of clarity regarding the hail reporting requirements in NCEMs (e.g., unnecessary reports, mis-directed reports, etc.).

-Figure 7.
-Timeliness of submission of reports.
+Figure 8.
+Timeliness of submission of reports